This Common Laundry Product Could Be Doing More Harm Than Good

 This eco-friendly alternative to fabric softener is good for you, your clothes, and your environment.
 It's perfect for people with sensitive skin, and it contains just two simple and inexpensive ingredients:

 - White vinegar

-Fill your bottle/jar with vinegar, and add around 30 drops of essential oil to your vinegar.
-Using this mixture in place of fabric softener will give your laundry a delicate and clean aroma without a hint of vinegar — I promise!
+- Fill your bottle/jar with vinegar, then add around 30 drops of essential oil.
+(This ratio will give your laundry a clean aroma without a hint of vinegar, promise!)